Core Faculty

 Professor and Dean of the School of Movement and Rehabilitation Sciences

-Dr. Brosky is board certified in Sports Physical Therapy from the American Board of Physical Therapy Specialties.
-His primary teaching responsibilities are in the musculoskeletal track and service-learning components of the curriculum.
+Dr. Brosky serves as Dean of the School of Movement and Rehabilitation Sciences and he holds a faculty appointment in the physical therapy program.
+He was instrumental in launching our service-learning program.
 His clinical research interests are in the examination and treatment of musculoskeletal conditions of the lower extremity and in the development and impact of community engagement activities on students and faculty in the health professions.

 Dr. Danzl teaches in the following courses: Introduction to Acute Care, Service Learning Clinic, and Neurological Rehabilitation for the Adult Patient.
 Her current scholarship interests include examining the practice of patient and caregiver education in physical therapy practice, the use of qualitative research methods in physical therapy research, and neurorehabilitation.
 She serves as the research and education coordinator in the Bellarmine University and Norton Healthcare neurologic physical therapy residency.